Day 1 : Finding Center

 What does it feel like to alternately play all the left hand notes & then all the right hand notes?

-Are there any obvious mix/match pattern you can feel between this set of tones?
+Are there any obvious mix/match patterns you can feel between this set of tones?

 What else do you notice?